joueur883/Easy-C-Language/Raw and As C code.md

 end

 ⚠️**Warning!**\
-If you use raw() ou As C code, you will need to add the libraries manually if there is no line of code in Easy C that require the needed library.
+If you use raw() or As C code, you will need to add the libraries manually if there is no line of code in Easy C that require the needed library.